khoai23/exam_builder/README.md

 - [ ] Allow rollback in case of crappy import
 - [x] CSV in utf-8 format cannot be read by Microsoft's Excel; likely requires full conversion to xlsx
 - [ ] Image support is only in solo mode; import image should support inline as default as well
+- [ ] Timer for each exam is hardcoded
+- [ ] Redirection for identify is still busted